-VOTE FOR DALLAS ISD PROPS A-E
+VOTE FOR DALLAS ISD PROPS A, B, C & D!

 Dallas ISD Teachers and administrators have been working to improve our education system over the last decade, resulting in: